Explore the Wilds of Botswana – The Ultimate Safari

 Wet Season: November to April

-The wet season (also known as the Emerald season) in Botswana is a fantastic time of year for avid birders and travellers who want a steady stream of adorable baby animals and once-in-a-lifetime safari experiences.
+The wet season (also known as the Emerald season) in Botswana is a fantastic time of year for avid birders and travellers who want a steady stream of adorable baby animals and once-in-a-lifetime safari vistas.

 From November to April, you can catch a glimpse of thousands of pink flamingos at the Makgadikgadi Pans.
 These birds travel from Walvis Bay Lagoon in Namibia, crossing half of the continent for the breeding season.

 Further north in Chobe’s Linyanti region, you can watch the zebra migration after the summer rains.
-With 25,000 animals on the move, it’s the longest recorded large mammal migration in Africa and an incredible sight to behold.
+With 25,000 bodies on the move, it’s the longest recorded large mammal migration in Africa and an incredible sight to behold.

-Travel Visa Requirements for Botswana
+Visa & Entry Requirements for Botswana

 All travelers to Botswana need: